 Make sure to look for potential exit strategies that a broker may be able to offer you, because most real estate agents never retire, they just expire.
 (And we don’t want that to be you!)

-Download the Full List to Take to Your Brokerage Interviews!
+Download the Full List Of Questions to Take to Your Brokerage Interviews!

 Download the full 21 question printable list with 5 bonus questions you MUST ask to ensure your success at a new brokerage: